ENEE467/Getting_Started/source/Lab7.rst

 Controlling the real UR3e arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Make sure to test the program extensively in simulation before executing it on the real arm.

 Start the robot by first turning on the `Teach Pendant <Teach Pendant Pic_>`_, press the initialize button at the bottom-left part of the screen and then press ``START`` to release the brakes.